techidaily/site-win11-tips/source/_posts/exploring-windows-in-minutes-command-line-steps.md

  Alternatively, you can access the System Information tool using the Run command dialog box.

  Interestingly, the Run command dialog box can help you access almost any program on Windows.
-If you want to[run third-party programs with the Run command dialog box](https://www.makeuseof.com/windows-10-11-open-third-party-programs-with-run/) , then you’d have to tweak some Registry settings first.
+If you want to [run third-party programs with the Run command dialog box](https://www.makeuseof.com/windows-10-11-open-third-party-programs-with-run/) , then you’d have to tweak some Registry settings first.

  Now, here’s how to open the System Information tool using the Run command dialog box: